-Current policy exists within the "Community Use of School Facilities - Guidelines" that would allow SDE's to enter into mutually beneficial formal arrangements of the use of non-department funded, onsite camping facilities.
+Current policy exists within the "Community Use of School Facilities - Guidelines" that would allow SDE's to enter into mutually beneficial formal arrangements of the use of non-department funded, on site camping facilities.
 These arrangements have the capacity to alleviate the DoE's concerns around usage liability and all relevant policies.
-This would allow geographically isolated families to resume theuse of camping facilities on SDE sites.
+This would allow geographically isolated families to resume the use of camping facilities on SDE sites.

 By way of further explanation, the following information is an extract from this policy.

-• Joint Development Arrangement - A Joint development agreement (JDA) is the appropriate document where the proposed community use involves capital works and requires the construction of new school facilities or the upgrade of existing school facilities and these are to be funded in whole or in part by a community user. - An example of a JDA is the construction of lights on the school oval funded by a community sports group and for use by both the school and the community sports group. - As complex legal and other issues will require negotiation (e.g. duration of agreement, ongoing management, maintenance, construction and financing), a JDA takes significant time to formalise. - Each JDA will be different as they need to reflect the actual responsibilities and contributions agreed to by the parties. - Advice from Legal and Administrative Law Branch (LALB) is required when developing and formalising a JDA.
-This is in addition to consultation and approval being required for the JDA from the regional infrastructure manager and regional director and Infrastructure Services Branch through the Infrastructure Programs and Delivery unit (as the unit in managing capital works delivery). - A JDA proposal with a value not exceeding \$200,000 is managed and approved at regional level in consultation with the regional infrastructure manager, regional director and LALB. - A JDA proposal with a value greater than \$200,000 requires approval by the Minister or Director-Generalor their delegates in consultation with Infrastructure Services Branch, regional director and LALB. - The JDA must be developed by LALB and the principal does not have the delegated authority to enter into these arrangements. - Lease - If you are contacted by a third party seeking to enter into a lease of school facilities, you must contact your regional infrastructure manager before making any in-principle agreements relating to the third- party use. - A lease is the grant of a right of exclusive possession of State property such as a school facility, school land or any part of a school. - If a lease is granted, the lessee will be entitled to exclusive possession of the leased premises during the term of the lease and obtains a proprietary interest in the leased premises. - If a lease is granted, the State remains the owner of the leased premises however, unless written into the lease, the school is not entitled to enter, use or otherwise deal with the leased premises without the lessee's permission. - A lease must be developed by LALB and requires approval by the Executive Director, Infrastructure Operations. - The principal does not have the delegated authority to enter into these arrangements.
+- Joint Development Arrangement - A Joint development agreement (JDA) is the appropriate document where the proposed community use involves capital works and requires the construction of new school facilities or the upgrade of existing school facilities and these are to be funded in whole or in part by a community user. - An example of a JDA is the construction of lights on the school oval funded by a community sports group and for use by both the school and the community sports group. - As complex legal and other issues will require negotiation (e.g. duration of agreement, ongoing management, maintenance, construction and financing), a JDA takes significant time to formalise. - Each JDA will be different as they need to reflect the actual responsibilities and contributions agreed to by the parties. - Advice from Legal and Administrative Law Branch (LALB) is required when developing and formalising a JDA.
+This is in addition to consultation and approval being required for the JDA from the regional infrastructure manager and regional director and Infrastructure Services Branch through the Infrastructure Programs and Delivery unit (as the unit in managing capital works delivery). - A JDA proposal with a value not exceeding \$200,000 is managed and approved at regional level in consultation with the regional infrastructure manager, regional director and LALB. - A JDA proposal with a value greater than \$200,000 requires approval by the Minister or Director-General or their delegates in consultation with Infrastructure Services Branch, regional director and LALB. - The JDA must be developed by LALB and the principal does not have the delegated authority to enter into these arrangements.